marcelocra/marcelocra/docs/resume.md

 ## Summary

-Ex-Google Engineer (Search/Data Pipelines/Chromium) and ITA graduate[^ita] with 15+ years of experience.
+Ex-Google Engineer (Search/Data Pipelines/Chromium) and ITA[^ita] graduate with 15+ years of experience.
 I quit Big Tech to build AI-native tools and micro-SaaS products.
 Currently operating as an **"Engineer in the Loop,"** leveraging AI agents to ship high-quality code rapidly while maintaining architectural oversight.

 [^ita]: Widely regarded as one of Brazil's top, if not the best, engineering institutes (Top 1%), known for its extremely rigorous entry and high academic standards.